groff_diff(7) — Linux manual page

 is none.

-ordinary character (not a special character escape
+ordinary character (other than a numeral) or a special

 .hla [lang]